softwareforgood/Learn-Enough-To-Be-Dangerous/Misc_Dev/CommandLine.md

 Now, here are some common commands:

 `cd <file route>`
-- this allows us to change folder location in the terminal.
+- This allows us to change folder location in the terminal.
 - cd stands for *change directory*.
 Directory is another word we use for a folder.
 - The route passed in depends on your current location in the folders.
-- `cd ~` brings you back to the home directory
+- `cd ~` brings you back to the home directory.
 - `cd ..` moves you 1 directory up.
 It's how you go backwards.

 `ls`
-- this allows you to see what files and folders are within a folder.
+- This allows you to see what files and folders are within a folder.
-- it is useful when you need to get into a folder, but you forgot it's name or something similar.
+- It is useful when you need to get into a folder, but you forgot it's name or something similar.

 `touch <file name>`
-- this allows us to create a file along with it's extension (i.e. .js, .rb, .jpeg)
+- This allows us to create a file along with it's extension (i.e. .js, .rb, .jpeg).
-- this file will be created based on your location in the folders
+- This file will be created based on your location in the folders.

 `mkdir <folder name>`
-- this allows us to create a folder/directory
+- This allows us to create a folder/directory.
-- mkdir stands for *make directory*
+- mkdir stands for *make directory*.

 `rm <file or folder name>`
-- this deletes a file or folder
+- This deletes a file or folder.
-- be careful when using this command
+- Be careful when using this command.

 There are many more commands: [Click here](https://www.git-tower.com/blog/command-line-cheat-sheet/) if you want to see a cheat sheet of them.